Drakkar-Software/OctoBot-Docs/Webhooks/Using-a-webhook-with-OctoBot.md

     When using option 2 with docker you also need to add `-p 9000:9000` after `docker run`.
     {% endhint %}

-3. Activate a tentacle using a webhook service (like the trading view signals trading mode).
+3.  **Start here on Cloud OctoBots** Activate a tentacle using a webhook service (like the trading view signals trading mode).
 4. Restart your OctoBot.
 5. The webhook address will be displayed on your OctoBot configuration